Marion Oliver: Queen's University's Women's Medical College

 Oliver's time at the Queen's University was tumultuous, fraught with misogyny, mistreatment, and segregation.
 Male students and faculty treatment of female student reflected the deep misogyny within higher education at Queen's as well as in Canada more generally.
 This misogyny, popularized in Canada by Historica Canada's video, Jennie Trout and recorded in the diaries of Elizabeth Smith, rallied temperance and women's suffrage forces across Canada.
 Smith wrote in November 1882,No-one knows or can know what a furnace we are passing through these days at the College.
 We suffer torment, we shrink inwardly, we are hurt cruelly…It is that encouraged current through the class of whispers, innuendo, derisive treading, the turning of what was never meant as unseemly into horrible meanings, and the thousand and one ways that can be devised by evil minds to bring responsive smiles from their own kind.Oliver participated in the protests along with her fellow students and female faculty against the institutional misogyny and segregation.
 In December 9, 1882, "the ladies" rose up as "a group" and left the classroom in protest, and Smith and the other female faculty began "boycotting their lectures, and a standoff ensued."
 As a result, the male students "petitioned the university and demanded co-education be discontinued."

 The situation was widely reported in the newspapers both in Canada and the US.
 Oliver's actions against the school was also noticed.
 On returning home on holiday from school in December 1882, Oliver was met with great support: "Miss Oliver when home met with almost an ovation, was made a heroine in Stratford, St. Mary's & Toronto & finds we have more sympathy than we ever dreamed of."
 She spent time in Stratford, ON meeting with potential students, specifically "two young ladies...who intended to come to K. [Kingston] next session."

 During this period, in the midst of the tumult, Oliver received a telegram on February 23, 1883, stating that her father was ill.
 She returned home, but he had died before she could see him again.

 Eventually, the female students were forced out of the medical school in 1882, the first year of Oliver's studies.
 The result was the quick creation of the Women's Medical College in response to the actions of Queen's, which was loosely affiliated with Queen's.
 Here, the female students were segregated from the main lectures and teaching.
 Though Oliver graduated from this new college in 1886, the school was eventually forced to close in 1894 due to a lack of funding.
 Female student were not again admitted to the Queen's medical school until 1943.

+In 1884, Oliver was given the school's McNee's Scholarship, the awarding of which said, "the same marked success that attended Miss Oliver for several years as a teacher characterizes her efforts in her new sphere.
+Natural ability, ambition, and concentration of effort must succeed."